feitosa-daniel/feitosa-daniel.github.io/_pages/cv.md

 Service & Engagement
 ------
 Served (or serving) as:
+* Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 2022 Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2022)
+* Virtualization Chair of the 2022 International Conference on Software Analysis, Evolution and Reengineering (SANER 2022)
+* Co-Chair of the 5th Workshop on Machine Learning Techniques for Software Quality Evaluation (MaLTeSQuE ‘21)
-* Webchair of the 4th International Conference no Technical Debt (TechDebt 2021)
+* Web Chair of the 4th International Conference no Technical Debt (TechDebt 2021)
 * Chair of the J1st Track of the 46th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2020)

 Reviewer for:
 * IEEE Access
+* IEEE Computer
+* IEEE Software
 * IEEE Transactions on Software Engineering (TSE)
 * IET Software
+* Information and Software Technology (IST)
+* International Journal of Network Management (NEM)
 * Journal of Computer Science and Technology (JCST)
 * Journal of Software: Evolution and Process (JSME)
 * Journal of Systems and Software (JSS)

 PC member of current of previous editions of:
+* ACM/SIGAPP Symposium on Applied Computing (SAC)
 * Euromicro Conference on Software Engineering and Advanced Applications (SEAA)
 * European Conference on Software Architecture (ECSA)
+* IEEE International Conference on Software Architecture (ICSA)
+* SBC Brazilian Symposium on Software Engineering (SBES)
+* SBC Brazilian Symposium on Computing Applied to Health (SBCAS)
-* Machine Learning Techniques for Software Quality Evaluation Workshop (MaLTeSQuE)
+* Workshop on Machine Learning Techniques for Software Quality Evaluation (MaLTeSQuE)
+* Workshop on Software Quality Assurance for Artificial Intelligence (SQA4AI)